What Brightening Ingredients Are Safe for Skin of Color? [Complete Guide]

 Tranexamic Acid (2-5%)

-Tranexamic acid reduces melanin production through a different pathway than tyrosinase inhibitors.
-It's especially effective for hormonal hyperpigmentation and melasma.
+Tranexamic acid reduces melanin output through a different pathway.
+It's especially helpful for hormonal dark spots and melasma.

 Best for: Hormonal melasma, stubborn patches that don't respond to other treatments.